 An individual's service needs, as determined by an assessment, are the basis for calculating rates under the DWRS.
 Services reimbursed under DWRS are categorized into four service types: (1) residential support services; (2) day services; (3) unit-based services with programming; and (4) unit-based services without programming-each with a different rate calculation formula (see Minn.
 Stat. § 256B.4914, subds.
 6 to 9).
 The reimbursement rate for each type of service includes factors related to that service type and personalized factors such as the staffing ratio and the units of service (e.g., 15 minutes, an hour, a day) needed.
-The calculations also include an adjustment factor for persons determined to have higher needs based on being deaf or hard-of-hearing.
+The calculations also include an adjustment factor for persons determined to have higher needs based on being deaf or hard-of-hearing and a competitive workforce factor.
 The rate that is established is per unit of service.

 Staffing costs are determined using a base wage index that is automatically adjusted for inflation every five years (the first adjustment was made on July 1, 2017).
 Other framework components used in calculating rates include items such as: (1) supervisory span of control ratio; (2) employee vacation, sick, and training allowance ratio; (3) employee-related cost ratio; (4) general administrative support ratio; (5) program-related expense ratio; and (6) absence and utilization factor ratio.
 Certain framework components are also adjusted for inflation every five years.
+The frequency of the inflationary adjustments will increase to once every two years beginning July 1, 2022.
 Finally, the calculations include a regional variance factor to account for regional differences in the cost of providing services and, in some cases, a transportation add-on.